Kazarnovskii mixed pseudovolume: Mixed -volume

-\pf The claim (a) follows at once from the second of \eqref{utili}, the second of \eqref{utili2} and the definition of $k$-dimensional mixed $\varphi$-volume.
-The statement (b) is a consequence of the diagonal property of $V_k$ and the definition of $V_k^\varphi$ and $\textsl{v}_k^\varphi$.
-The claim (c) follows from the translation invariance of $\varphi$, $V_k$ and the outer angle.\findim
+\pf The claim $(a)$ follows at once from the second of \eqref{utili}, the second of \eqref{utili2} and the definition of $k$-dimensional mixed $\varphi$-volume.
+The statement $(b)$ is a consequence of the diagonal property of $V_k$ and the definition of $V_k^\varphi$ and $\textsl{v}_k^\varphi$.
+The claim $(c)$ follows from the translation invariance of $\varphi$, $V_k$ and the outer angle.\findim

 \begin{lem} The $k$-th mixed $\varphi$-volume satisfies the following formula:

 for every $\Gamma_1,\ldots,\Gamma_k\in{\mathcal P}(\mathbb R^n)$. \end{lem}

 \pf The equality is straightforward if one realizes that the right member of \eqref{der} is the coefficient of $\lambda_1\cdots\lambda_k$ in the polynomial \eqref{fi-mix}.\findim